Hot Water Cylinder Leak Wellington

 Why has my water tank started leaking for no reason?

 Unfortunately, hot water tanks do leak over time.
 Electric low-pressure tanks have a 25-50 year life.
-After this, pinholes appear in the bottom of the tank.
+After this, pinholes appear at the bottom of the tank.
 The tanks are not economically repairable.
+We can fix the hot water cylinder leaking from the bottom.

 Replacement can be done quickly unless the tank cannot be removed from its cupboard due to being larger than the doorway.
-The newer tanks are usually wider by 50mm due to increased insulation requirements and 50mm taller too.
+The newer tanks are usually 50mm wide and 50mm taller due to increased insulation requirements.
 This can make it more difficult to get them through wall openings.
 The minimum diameter is 488mm unless specially made.
 Smaller diameters usually take 1-3 weeks or more to be manufactured.

 The mains pressure steel tanks last 5-20 years and may require upgrading the valve train to modern codes and installation instructions.